High-speed rail in Australia: Turnbull government (2015–2018)

-New South Wales (Late 2018)
+New South Wales (late 2018)

-In late 2018, the New South Wales State Government announced a new high-speed rail network connecting Sydney and regional NSW.
-The government is spending $4.6 million on investigating four identified potential routes.
-These are Sydney to Port Macquarie, Orange/Parkes, Nowra and Canberra.
-The proposal offers the following travel times (in hours):
+In late 2018, the New South Wales Berejiklian ministry announced a new high-speed rail network connecting Sydney and regional NSW.
+The government was to spend $4.6 million on investigating four identified potential routes.
+These were Sydney to Port Macquarie, Orange/Parkes, Nowra and Canberra.
+The proposal offered the following travel times (in hours):

-On 24 December 2022, the head of the study, Professor Andrew McNaughton, remarked that in his opinion that fixing "the corridor between Sydney and the Hunter [Sydney-Newcastle]" would make "the biggest difference to the biggest number of people".
-He also regarded the Sydney-Goulburn and Sydney-Canberra corridors as lower priority, while remarking that those on the Sydney-Orange/Parkes corridor "just need a decent train service".
+On 24 December 2022, the head of the study, Professor Andrew McNaughton, remarked that in his opinion that upgrading "the corridor between Sydney and the Hunter" would make "the biggest difference to the biggest number of people".
+He regarded the Sydney-Goulburn and Sydney-Canberra corridors as lower priority, while remarking that those on the Sydney-Orange/Parkes corridor "just need a decent train service".

-As of 24 December 2022, the study report has not yet been released, but NSW Cities Minister Rob Stokes commented that McNaughton's work had been "invaluable", and that his recommendations were "demonstrated in our six cities plan to better connect the cities of metropolitan NSW"; Stokes had also written to the federal infrastructure minister Catherine King, asking the newly created High Speed Rail Authority to work with the NSW Greater Cities Commission in regards to planning around the proposed new and upgraded corridors.
+As of 24 December 2022, the study report had not yet been released, but NSW Cities Minister Rob Stokes commented that McNaughton's work had been "invaluable", and that his recommendations were "demonstrated in our six cities plan to better connect the cities of metropolitan NSW"; Stokes had also written to the federal infrastructure minister Catherine King, asking the newly created High Speed Rail Authority to work with the NSW Greater Cities Commission in regards to planning around the proposed new and upgraded corridors.

-On 3 March 2023, it was reported by The Guardian that the New South Wales State Government had, per confidential documents, halted work on the final business case for the Sydney-Newcastle corridor in December 2022 due to it being considered a responsibility for the federal government's proposed High Speed Rail Authority.
+On 3 March 2023, it was reported by The Guardian that the New South Wales Government had, per confidential documents, halted work on the final business case for the Sydney-Newcastle corridor in December 2022 due to it being considered a responsibility for the Federal Government's High Speed Rail Authority.

+Internal documents from the study obtained in January 2025 indicated that a line from Sydney (Olympic Park) to Gosford (via Epping) would cost $25 billion to $30 billion, and extending the line to Wyong and Tuggerah would increase the cost to between $27 billion and $32 billion.
+Options for a corridor to the north were investigated but never costed.